 The survey paints a portrait of the contemporary American faculty, which wishes to respond, may feel a mandate to respond, and even shares a sense of mission to respond to student claims of discrimination.
 Academics may see themselves as agents of social change in doing so.
 But they are neither confident enough nor properly prepared enough to do so.

 In this climate, students may turn to faculty only to find that their mentors have uncertain footing on this treacherous terrain.
-Experienced Title IX and education law attorneys will be familiar with university policies, procedures.
+Experienced Title IX attorneys will be familiar with university policies, procedures.
 They will be able to advise you on both the law and the contemporary mindset of university faculty and administration.